NiklasRosenstein/nr-python/README.md

 optional arguments:
-  -h, --help            show this help message and exit -v, --verbose         Increase the log-level from ERROR.
+  -h, --help            show this help message and exit --version             show program's version number and exit -v, --verbose         Increase the log-level from ERROR.
   --flat                Instruct certain operation to produce flat instead of
                         nested output.
   --json                Instruct certain operations to output JSON.
+  --json-graph          Instruct certain operations to output JSON Graph.
   --dotviz              Instruct certain operations to output Dotviz.
+  --search SEARCH       Instruct certain operations to search for the
+                        specified string.
+Used with --nativedeps --recursive           Instruct certain operations to operate recursively.
+                        Used with --nativedeps
+  --whitelist GLOB      Only search and bundle modules matching the specified
+                        glob pattern.

 operations (dump):
   --deps                Dump the dependency tree of the specified Python